seanryder264/ELEC50002-Communications/4-Binary_Phase_Shift_Keying_(BPSK)_Via_USRP/README.md

 ## Exercise 2: BPSK Receiver

+In this exercise we make a reciever for the modulator we made

+From the Lab Instructions:

-The received BPSK signal is given by:
+>The received BPSK signal is given by:

-$$
+>$$
 r(t) = \pm D\, g_{\text{RX}}(t) \cos\Bigl(2\pi f_c t + \phi\Bigr),
 $$

-where
+>where
-- $D$ is a constant (usually much smaller than $A$ in the transmitted signal), and
+>- $D$ is a constant (usually much smaller than $A$ in the transmitted signal), and
-- $\phi$ represents the phase difference between the transmitter and receiver carrier oscillators.
+>- $\phi$ represents the phase difference between the transmitter and receiver carrier oscillators.

-If the receiver’s carrier oscillator is set to the same frequency as the transmitter’s, the USRP receiver performs most of the demodulation.
+>If the receiver’s carrier oscillator is set to the same frequency as the transmitter’s, the USRP receiver performs most of the demodulation.
 The **Fetch Rx Data** function provides a train of output samples, each given by an expression similar to:

-$$
+>$$
 \tilde{r}[n] = \pm \frac{D}{2}\, g_{\text{RX}}[n] e^{j\phi}.
 $$

-The sampling rate $1/T_s$ is set by the receiver’s IQ rate, which provides $M$ samples every $T$ seconds (with $1/T$ being the symbol rate).
+>The sampling rate $1/T_s$ is set by the receiver’s IQ rate, which provides $M$ samples every $T$ seconds (with $1/T$ being the symbol rate).

 ### Steps to Obtain the Transmitted Signals